rust-lang/book/nostarch/chapter13.md

 <a id="creating-an-abstraction-of-behavior-with-closures"></a>
 <a id="refactoring-using-functions"></a>
 <a id="refactoring-with-closures-to-store-code"></a>
+<a id="capturing-the-environment-with-closures"></a>

-### Capturing the Environment with Closures
+### Capturing the Environment

 We’ll first examine how we can use closures to capture values from the environment they’re defined in for later use.
-Here’s the scenario: every so often, our T-shirt company gives away an exclusive, limited-edition shirt to someone on our mailing list as a promotion.
+Here’s the scenario: Every so often, our T-shirt company gives away an exclusive, limited-edition shirt to someone on our mailing list as a promotion.
 People on the mailing list can optionally add their favorite color to their profile.
 If the person chosen for